Slickrock Mountain, Croton Peak, Paint Gap Hills and Grapevine Hills- a walk around

 Dec.
 8th-14th, 2018

-74 miles with pack, a few more without
+74 miles with pack, a few more without, 1 mile on a trail

 In 45 years of visiting the park I had only stepped north or west of the park road (US 385/TX 118) twice.
 On the first day of my very first visit in 1973 we had just turned onto the Grapevine Hills road heading towards a campsite for the night before starting the Outer Mountain Loop the next day.
 The muffler dropped off the car so we turned around and limped up to the Basin, which still had a gas station/garage at the time, to do some makeshift repairs and spent the night in the Basin instead.